tnyari/QTYBox/README.md

 * cboxClass: QTYBox container div class default: 'QTYBox';

 * disableEdit: Disable edit inputbox.
-You should set showError to false for prevent blinking on keydown. alapértelmezett: false;
+You should set showError to false for prevent blinking on keydown. default: false;

 * onChange: Execute a given function when the value changed in the input field, default: null;